joaoanes/react-natively-talk/talk-slides/rn.md

 > A Javascript library for building user interfaces

-> React is an unopinionated, declarative way to describe UI.
+> React is a library to declaratively to describe and structure UI.
-Note: React is only concerned with the view, unopinionated about anything else

 ```